Cyfrin/Updraft/courses/full-stack/4-ts-nft-marketplace/15-course-completed/+page.md

 *   **Server-Side Rendering/Components:** Next.js inherently involves server-side operations for rendering and data fetching.
 *   **Potential Database/Indexer Interaction:** Although not explicitly covered in this recap, interactions with indexers (like GraphQL endpoints) also contribute to its dynamic nature.

 Static sites consist solely of pre-built HTML, CSS, and JavaScript files that are simply served to the user.
 Dynamic applications require a runtime environment on the server to execute their backend code.
 Therefore, deployment platforms like Fleek need to be configured appropriately to handle Next.js applications with API routes, not just serve static assets.
-This often involves specifying build commands and ensuring the platform supports the necessary Node.js runtime environment.
+This often involves specifying build commands and ensuring the platform supports the necessary NodeJS runtime environment.

 ## Next Steps: Sharpen Your Skills in Hackathons